QRL 2.0

 - Proof-of-Stake consensus: Energy-efficient consensus replacing the current PoW model

-- Smart contracts via Hyperion: A quantum-resistant fork of Solidity
+- Smart contracts via Hyperion: A post-quantum superset of Solidity, where most valid Solidity is also valid Hyperion

 - Built for developers: Familiar Web3 tooling, seamless migration path